-The host of Stranded™, Mypoody (or Poody for short), began hosting at the age of 15 in 2004.
-He set out to revolutionize gaming by taking the established formula of hosting them on discussion forums to creating his own forums to host the games and having live challenges in a more condensed and intense format.
-The games caught on like wildfire, not without their own controversies.
-From there, other players hosted games of a similar nature and modern “reality” gaming eventually evolved into what it is today.
-After another 3 years of hosting games which involved ridiculously expansive twists and casts (upwards of 36 players in some games), the games got out of hand and so did the controversy.
+The host of Stranded™, Mypoody (or Poody for short), began hosting at 15 in 2004.
+He revolutionized gaming by taking the established formula of hosting them on discussion forums to create his own forums to host the games and have live challenges in a more condensed and intense format.
+The games caught on like wildfire, not without their controversies.
+Other players hosted games of a similar nature, and modern “reality” gaming eventually evolved into what it is today.
+After another three years of hosting games that involved ridiculously expansive twists and casts (upwards of 36 players in some games), the games got out of hand.

-The Stranded Alumni™ now range from over 540 players across 30 seasons, each and every one of them a unique character with no one playing the series twice.
+The Stranded Alumni™ now range from over 600 players across 34 seasons, each and every one of them a unique character with no one playing the series twice.
 It’s something the alumni of Stranded™ can be proud of.
-With Stranded™ heading into a new era, there is no sign of slowing down and the crew is hard at work finding the next crop of Stranded legends to battle in what will surely be an epic season.
-If you are interested, please apply for the next season now, it’s not too late!
+With Stranded™ heading into a new era, there is no sign of slowing down, and the crew is hard at work finding the next crop of Stranded legends to battle in what will surely be an epic season.
+If you are interested, please apply for the next season now; it’s not too late!

 The game format has been drastically modified to fit the online game world.
-There are often two events every day.
-An Immunity Challenge and a Tribal Council.
-One person may be voted off everyday at some points in the game.
+There are often two events every day: an Immunity Challenge and a Tribal Council.
+One person may be voted off daily at some points in the game.
 We will not have a challenge or a Tribal Council on Fridays or Saturdays.
-On special occasions, other days of the week may be off-days, or we may only have 1 event on a day.
-In order to allow the tribe who is not immune time to strategize, we will run Tribal Councils before Immunity Challenges.
-Typically we will start at 8c/9e (normally this will be the start time for Tribal Councils for the losing tribe) and the following event will occur at 9c/10e (normally the challenge time).
-The game will take place between 25 days and 33 days.
-Usually averaging 30 days.
+On special occasions, other days of the week may be off-days, or we may only have one event on a day.
+To allow for intense strategy and for everyone to be online to decide, we hold Tribal Councils immediately following Immunity Challenges.
+Typically we will start at 8c/9e (usually, this will be the start time for Immunity Challenges lasting 30 minutes on average), and the following event will occur at 9c/10e (usually the Tribal Council Time lasting 20 minutes on average).
+The game will take place between 25 days and 33 days, generally averaging 30 days.

-Stranded is based off of the reality television show, SURVIVOR.
+Stranded is based on the reality television show SURVIVOR.
 We have taken the basic format and adapted it to the online world.
 On the television show, there are two competing tribes of 8 players.
-They work together to build their world while simultaneously having to destroy it by eliminating one of their tribemates every 3 days.
-In each of these 3-day segments there is an Immunity Challenge.
-The winning tribe is immune from the vote, while the losing tribe must go to Tribal Council where they each vote for one of their own to be voted off the island.
-When there are 10 people remaining in the game, the tribes merge and it is then an individual competition.
+They work together to build their world while simultaneously destroying it by eliminating one of their tribemates every three days.
+In each of these 3-day segments, there is an Immunity Challenge.
+The winning tribe is immune from the vote, while the losing tribe must go to Tribal Council, where they each vote for one of their own to be voted off the island.
+After ten people are remaining in the game, the tribes merge.
+It is then an individual competition.
 One person wins Individual Immunity, and the rest are subject to be voted off.
-In the end, 2 players face off against a jury of the previous 7 players voted off in the game who then vote on which of the two is the winner.
-In later editions of the game, there have been a number of modifications.
-From more players in the game, to a larger merge, to tribe swaps, to a final 3.
+In the end, two players face off against a jury of the previous seven players voted off in the game, who then vote on which of the two is the winner.
+There have been some modifications in later editions of the game, such as larger casts, a larger merge, tribe swaps, and a final 3.